steemit/smt-whitepaper/cbt-manual/manual.md

 }
 ```

-##### Non-STEEM ICO's
+##### Non-STEEM & Hybrid ITO's

-ICO's using non-STEEM contributions -- for example, SBD, BTC, ETH, etc. -- cannot be done fully automatically on-chain.
-However, such ICO's can be managed by manually transferring some founder account's distribution to buyers' Steem accounts in proportion to their non-STEEM contribution.
+ITO's using non-STEEM contributions -- for example, SBD, BTC, ETH, etc. -- cannot be done fully automatically on-chain.
+However, such ITO's can be managed by manually transferring some founder account's distribution to buyers' Steem accounts in proportion to their non-STEEM contribution.

-### Market maker accounts
+#### Market maker accounts

 Market making is done by performing a "ping" to the MM account.
 This inspects the state of the
 market and issues orders from the MM account as appropriate.
 The pinger is responsible for